Complexity Behind Elegant Simplicity

 - A Producer is also anyone who does something that creates net benefit.
 So if you walk your neighbor’s dog, you are a producer while walking that dog.
 If you find a way to reverse global warming, then you are a producer.
 If you figure out how to turn green algae into automobile fuel, create a long-lasting, environmentally-friendly battery, or you save a life, you are a producer.

-- The ideal producer activity is activity aligning with a you passions.
+- The ideal producer activity is activity aligning with your passions.
 So it’s important to learn what one’s passions are and do that.
 You’re going to be at your best when doing your passion.

 - While exploring your passions, there will be lots of work you can do to get NBR.
 Far more work that “pays” than today.
 Because nearly anything you do for others or the planet merits “pay”.
 But if you want to spend your whole life focusing on self-development, you can, while enjoying a comfortable life living on Necessities.